wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

     - Has the most traffic
     - `DESKTOP-L8C5GSJ.bluemoontuesday.com` is the local machine
     - Most likely the top candidate for the payload or C2
+    - Underlying IP 45.125.66.32 is malicious on VT.

 - `hosted-by.csrp.host`
     - 7MB, 9076 packets
     - Ports used: `HTTP`
     - Multiple stream IDs observed
+    - Underlying IP is very malicious on VT: 5.252.153.241

 - `srv-45-125-66-252.serveroffer.net`
     - Low byte count, but the domain look suspicious
     - Ports used: `HTTPS`
     - Stream ID: 288
     - 107kB,
+    - Underlying IP 45.125.66.252 is malicious on VT.
+Within the same /24 subnet as `freedomlovestyle.life`

 - `authenticatoor.org`
     - 2MB, 2470 packets
     - Clearly suspicious due to misspelling of “authenticator”
     - Stream ID 50
+    - 6/94 VT Score.
+Phishing Label
+    - Underlying IP 82.221.136.26 marked as malicious and phishing on VT.

 ### 2. Investigating the PCAP
 Now it was time to investigate the PCAP file, leveraging the findings from our initial analysis and overview in section 1.
 We have lots to investigate, such as multiple suspicious domains and use of non-standard ports.